-- -Why it is important that a teacher of language should be a native speaker of that language? - -Define Lingua franca. - -Why it is not right to compare L2 learners' competence to that of monolingual native speakers? - -What is the difference between L2 users and L2 learners?
+- 1-Why is it important that a teacher of language should be a native speaker of that language? - 2-Define Lingua franca. - 3-Why is it not right to compare L2 learners' competence to that of monolingual native speakers? - 4-What is the difference between L2 users and L2 learners? - 5-What are the criteria for becoming a multi competent language user?